THE IMPACT OF COVID-19 ON SPORT SPONSORSHIP

-It’s been a month-long earthquake and the sports world will inevitably be changed, both here in Italy, and everywhere else.
+It’s been a month-long earthquake and the sport world will inevitably be changed, both here in Italy, and everywhere else.

-COVID 19 AND SPORTS SPONSORSHIP – WITH CHANGE COMES OPPORTUNITY
+COVID 19 AND SPORT SPONSORSHIP – WITH CHANGE COMES OPPORTUNITY

 In Italy – one of the least digitalised countries of the western world – we will see an improvement in the use of digital tools, marketing will become more aware of customers’ needs because we will have realised that they should be listened to, and when we get through this, we will be better professionals and, hopefully, better human beings.

 Any dramatic change of the status quo, a crisis of such an impact, will leave the door open to uncountable difficulties but also opportunities; new products will gain space in consumers’ minds, and sport marketing and sponsorship will be asked to take good note of it.